soscripted/sox/README.md

 [![Join the chat at https://gitter.im/soscripted/sox](https://badges.gitter.im/soscripted/sox.svg)](https://gitter.im/soscripted/sox?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Stack Overflow Extras is a project that stemmed from the [Stack Overflow Optional Features (SOOF)](https://github.com/shu8/Stack-Overflow-Optional-Features) project.
-It has been written by [ᔕᖺᘎᕊ](https://stackexchange.com/users/4337810/) and [ᴉʞuǝ](https://stackoverflow.com/users/1454538/), has a new look, and features have been rewritten to be better!
+Stack Overflow Extras (*SOX*) is a project that stemmed from the [Stack Overflow Optional Features (SOOF)](https://github.com/shu8/Stack-Overflow-Optional-Features) project.

 The SOX userscript adds a bunch of **optional** features to all sites in the Stack Exchange network.
 These can be toggled on or off from an easy to use control panel (see screenshot below).